Frequent intercourse without birth control usually results in pregnancy:

 Age is a factor, especially for women.
 As women age, becoming pregnant becomes more difficult, and the risk of complications during pregnancy increases.
-Also, women, particularly after age 35, have a limited time to resolve infertility problems before menopause.
+Fertility may start to decrease around age 35, and after 40, becoming pregnant becomes even more difficult.

 Tests are done depending on the suspected cause.
 They may include

 For problems with eggs: Blood tests to measure the hormones involved in the release of eggs (ovulation) by the ovaries, such as follicle-stimulating hormone

 For problems with ovulation: Ultrasonography to determine whether and when ovulation occurs